grepdisc/kindfools/_pages/heavyreflections.md

 ---

-# "Heavy" Reflections is a proposed project for the Spring of 2024
+# "Heavy" Reflections is a collaborative project for the Spring of 2024

-This project could be supported by Just Buffalo Literary Center as part of their Civil Writes Project in concert with their BABEL Series featuring author [Kiese Laymon](https://www.kieselaymon.com), his memoir *Heavy: An American Memoir* and his [BABEL
+This project is supported by Just Buffalo Literary Center as part of their Civil Writes Project in concert with their BABEL Series featuring author [Kiese Laymon](https://www.kieselaymon.com), his memoir *Heavy: An American Memoir* and his [BABEL